MXV3A/BW16-OTA-Updates/README.md

 # AnchorOTA Library
 The AnchorOTA library enables over the air updates for the BW16 RTL8720DN boards.
-This library is written for Arduino but should be easily modifiable to work on other platforms.
+This library is written for BW16 but should work on similar boards too, maybe with some adjustments.

 ## Prerequisites
 ---